 User authentication

 Once a VoIP communications service customer has been identified, authentication is the means of verifying that they are the authorized entity to be using UNI resources and that the entity is responsible for the commercial and policy terms of placing or receiving calls to and from the SP network.
 User authentication can take a number of forms including transactions via equipment-resident or user-provided credentials, network location, and/or protected network paths.
-Some of these are described in Annex B, below.
+Some of these are described in Annex A, below.

 TN authorization and screening